Top 7 Common Resume Mistakes to Avoid in 2021

 Your resume is an opportunity to show prospective employers that you have the required language skills.

 Spelling and grammar errors are the fastest way to have your application rejected.

 Make use of a spellchecker, re-read your document carefully and ask someone else to read it as well.

 A concisely-written resume that is easy to follow will leave the reader wanting to know more about its author.
 By the same token, including irrelevant details and filling up space for the sake of it will lead the recruiter to think that your application lacks substance.

-Try to keep your resume to no more than two to three pages, making sure to highlight your most relevant achievements and skills – ensuring these match the key selection criteria mentioned in the position description.
+Try to keep your resume to no more than two to three pages.
+Be sure to highlight your most relevant achievements and skills as well!
+But make sure ensuring these match the key selection criteria mentioned in the position description.

 It is important to keep your resume up to date.
 Your potential employer will want to see that you have kept your skills current and are ready to step straight into the role.

-Tailor your resume to the particular position you are applying for, highlighting career achievements and any specialised skills, and remember to leave off anything which could be seen as irrelevant.
+Tailor your resume to the particular position you are applying for, highlighting career achievements and any specialised skills.
+But remember to leave off anything which could be seen as irrelevant.

 When crafting your resume, it is important that you can succinctly express which areas of an organisation you were responsible for, the actions you took, and the measurable impacts that they had on the business.

 If you are too vague about your role within a previous company, the person in charge of hiring may assume that you either haven’t put much thought into your application or, worse, that you coasted through your time at a previous job.